 When green building certification was incorporated into the building control requirements, the change in GFA concession in Hong Kong in 2011 was from “more than 10%” to “capped at 10%” whereas in Singapore, the change in 2009 was from 0% to “up to 2%”.
 Beyond its green building certification incentive, Singapore’s original density control regime (Bonus GFA Incentives Scheme) has already allowed Bonus GFA of up to 10% for green features, as shown on website:

 From these, it can be seen that Hong Kong is mandating developers to join green building assessment if they wish to apply for GFA concessions.
 There was no additional GFA concession measure added.
 For Singapore, a new GFA incentive is used to attract developers to obtain green building ratings at the upper levels.
 Regarding the amount of concessions for green features, the two places adopt similar magnitudes of concession.

 GFA concession mechanism is outside the purview of the Hong Kong Green Building Council.
 Nevertheless, the Council together with its partner, BEAM Society Ltd, have been working closely with the government to enhance the current system.
 The Council understands that the current mechanism is just a starting point, which is subject to continual improvement.
-According to the press, starting from mid-2021, the treatment to Gold projects and that to Silver / Bronze projects would be different.
+According to the press, in the future, the treatment to Gold projects and that to Silver / Bronze projects would be different.
 Interested parties may browse a media report at: